Swarthe/utility/README.md

 | record      | ✓         | x     |
 | scot        | ✓         | x     |

-- `backup` is a work-in-progress; MacOS testing is required
-- `record` desktop audio option recently broke for unknown reasons

 ## License

-Licensed under the MIT license.
+Subject to the MIT license.
 See `LICENSE.txt` for more information.